team99/99-automation-appium/README.md

 **android.ninetynine.config** packages include :
   - *AndroidTestData.properties* is a file where we save the data that will we use in the automation.
 Such as username, password, URL, etc.
   - *Config.properties* is a file where we setup the app mobile setting from the appium to eclipse, such as APP_Package, APP_Activity, LocalHostURL and DeviceNumber.

-**android.ninetynine.login** This package where we placed our test case.
-It can be based on the feature, regression, etc. The package include :
-  -  *Regression_Login.java* is a file where we write login test case.
-  -  *Regression_Logout.java* is a file where we write logout test case.

   **android.ninetynine.pageobjects** This package where we placed our objects.
 It can be based on the feature, page, etc. The packages include :
   -  *AssertEqual_List.java* is a file where we write all verify method.
   -  *Login.java* is a file where we write objects in login flow.

   **android.ninetynine.util** This package where we placed our objects.
 It can be based on the feature, page, etc. The package include :
   -  *Base_Test.java* is a file where we setting the app_package, app_activity to connect it to appium.
   -  *GeneralUtilities.java* is a file where we write basic method that we will call it from page.objects package.
 Such a *click method*, *input method*, *verify method*, etc.

+**android.ninetynine.login** This package where we placed our test case.
+It can be based on the feature, regression, etc. The package include :
+  -  *Regression_Login.java* is a file where we write login test case.
+  -  *Regression_Logout.java* is a file where we write logout test case.

+**android.ninetynine.createlisting** This package where we placed create listing testcase.
+**android.ninetynine.ldp.enquiry** This package where we placed LDP enquiry testcase.
+**android.ninetynine.srp.enquiry** This package where we placed SRP enquiry testcase.
+**android.ninetynine.ldp.pagerendering** This package where we placed page rendering enquiry testcase.

-## InstalLation
+## Installation
 1. Install all the requirements above.
 2. Clone the repo